sltdhub/iso3166-2-api/README.md

 * https://iso3166-2-api.vercel.app/api/alpha2/<input_alpha2>
 * https://iso3166-2-api.vercel.app/api/name/<input_name>

 Three paths/endpoints are available in the API - `/api/all`, `/api/alpha2` and `/api/name`.

 * The `/api/all` path/endpoint returns all of the ISO 3166 subdivision data for all countries.

-* The 2 letter alpha-2 country code can be appended to the **alpha2** path/endpoint e.g <i>/api/alpha2/JP</i>.
-A single alpha-2 or list of them can be passed to the API e.g <i>/api/alpha2/FR,DE,HU,ID,MA</i>.
-For redudancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be appened to the path e.g <i>/api/alpha2/FRA,DEU,HUN,IDN,MAR</i>.
+* The `/api/alpha2` endpoint accepts the 2 letter alpha-2 country code appended to the path/endpoint e.g. <i>/api/alpha2/JP</i>.
+A single alpha-2 code or list of them can be passed to the API e.g. <i>/api/alpha2/FR,DE,HU,ID,MA</i>.
+For redundancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be appended to the path e.g. <i>/api/alpha2/FRA,DEU,HUN,IDN,MAR</i>.
 If an invalid alpha-2 code is input then an error will be returned.

-* The name parameter can be a country name as it is most commonly known in english, according to the ISO 3166-1.
-The name can similarly be appended to the **name** path/endpoint e.g <i>/api/name/Denmark</i>.
-A single country name or list of them can be passed into the API e.g <i>/name/France,Moldova,Benin</i>.
-A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if <i>/api/name/Swede</i>.
+* The `/api/name` endpoint accepts the country/territory name as it is most commonly known in english, according to the ISO 3166-1.
+The name can similarly be appended to the **name** path/endpoint e.g. <i>/api/name/Denmark</i>.
+A single country name or list of them can be passed into the API e.g. <i>/name/France,Moldova,Benin</i>.
+A closeness function is utilised so the most approximate name from the input will be used e.g. Sweden will be used if input is <i>/api/name/Swede</i>.
 If no country is found from the closeness function or an invalid name is input then an error will be returned.

 * The main API endpoint (`/` or `/api`) will return the homepage and API documentation.

-The full list of attributes available for each country are available in the [ATTRIBUTES.md][attributes] file.

 The API documentation and usage with all useful commands and examples to the API is available on the [API.md][api_md] file.

-A demo of the software and API are available [here][demo].
+A demo of the software and API is available [here][demo].

 Staying up to date
 ------------------
-The ISO is a very dynamic organisation and regularly change/update/remove entries within its library of standards, including the ISO 3166.
-Additions/changes/deletions to country/territorial codes and attributes vary and update occassioanlly.
-On the main [`iso3166-2`](https://github.com/amckenna41/iso3166-2) repo a Cloud Function is periodically called periodically that pulls all the latest subdivision data and attributes for all ISO 3166 countries, ultimately updating the backend JSON file that the iso3166-2-api uses.
-This ensures that the object and its data stay up-to-date and accurate.

-Additionally, as the software and API include data from the ISO 3166-2 which includes country subdivison codes and data, a custom-built software [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) was created.
-Compared to the ISO 3166-1, changes are more frequent for the ISO 3166-2 codes due to there being thousands more entries, thus it can be difficult to keep up with any changes to these codes.
-These changes can occur for a variety of geopolitical and administrative reasons and are usually communicated via Newsletters on the ISO platform, their Online Browsing Platform (OBP) or via a database, which usually costs money to subscribe to [[3]](#references).
-Usually these updates are conveyed at the end of the year, with amendments and updates occasionally published at various times throughout the year [[4]](#references).

-The [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) software tracks and maintain these changes/updates that are made.
-The software and accompanying API (https://iso3166-updates.com) make it extremely easy to check for any new or historic updates to a country or set of country's ISO 3166-2 codes for free, with an easy-to-use interface and Python package and API, ensuring that you get the most up-to-date and accurate ISO 3166-2 codes and naming conventions.
-A custom script is run periodically (every 3-6 months) that uses the [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) software to check for any updates.
-If updates are found then a GitHub Issue is automatically raised on the `iso3166-2` repository, communicating all updates/changes that need to be implemented into the `iso3166-2` repo's software and JSONs.
+An important thing to note about the ISO 3166-2 and its subdivision codes/names is that changes are made consistently to it, from a small subdivision name change to an addition/deletion of a whole subdivision.
+These changes can happen due to a variety of geopolitical and administrative reasons.
+Therefore, it's important that the [`iso3166-2`](https://github.com/amckenna41/iso3166-2) library and its JSON have the most up-to-date, accurate and reliable data.
+To achieve this, the custom-built [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) repo was created.

+The [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) repo is another open-source software package and accompanying API that pulls the latest updates and changes for any and all countries in the ISO 3166 from a variety of data sources including the ISO website itself.
+A script is called every few months to check for any updates/changes to the subdivisions, which are communicated via the ISO's Online Browsing Platform [[4]](#references), and will then be manually incorporated into the [`iso3166-2`](https://github.com/amckenna41/iso3166-2) and dataset.
+Please visit the repository home page for more info about the purpose and process of the software and API - [`iso3166-updates`][https://github.com/amckenna41/iso3166-updates].

+The list of ISO 3166 updates was last updated on <strong>Nov 2023</strong>.
+A log of the latest ISO 3166 updates can be seen in the [UPDATES.md][updates_md].

 Requirements
 ------------